The Bankrate promise

 The bottom line

-Using a car-buying service could be a good option for you if you don’t want to negotiate with a salesperson at the dealership, you would rather avoid stepping foot on a car lot or if you are short on time.
+Using a car-buying service could be a good option for you if you don’t want to negotiate with a salesperson at the dealership, would rather avoid visiting a car lot or are short on time.
 Before you call, do your homework and look at the details, like researching auto rates, the costs involved and a car-buying platform’s return policy.